QwertyTux/eimparas/README.md

 Earlier, I sent you an email from this mailbox: qwertyTux@hotmail.com

 I am a student, and now, while working on my project, I am faced with the same problem.
 In search of a solution, I came across your discussion on the forum.

+I will definitely delete it, please excuse me for the inconvenience.